Šumadija (multiple rocket launcher)

 The Šumadija is a Serbian self-propelled multiple rocket launcher in development since 2017.
 It is based on Kamaz truck chassis and it is modular in design.
-It can launch 4 or 12 rockets 400mm up to 285 km range or 12 rockets 262mm up to 75 km range.
+It can launch 4 400mm up to 285 km range or 12 rockets 262mm up to 75 km range.
+It is named after Šumadija region in central Serbia.

 History

-Development is partially based on experience gained on M-87 Orkan and KOL 15 - VERA 120 km 400mm rocket program developed by Military Technical Institute Belgrade in 1980' and further development of this projects in late 1990' and after 2000.
+Development is partially based on experience gained on M-87 Orkan and KOL 15 - VERA 120 km 400mm rocket program developed by Military Technical Institute Belgrade in the 1980s and further development of these projects in the late 1990s and after 2000.